OHNLP/MedTator/README.md

 MedTator is a serverless text annotation tool for corpus development.
 It is built on HTML5 techniques and many open-source packages, and was designed to be easy-to-use for your annotation task.

-No need to install any server or client runtime!
+No Java, no Python, no PHP, no Docker, no MySQL, and no need to install any server or client runtime!
 [Check Here to Start Annotation Now!](https://ohnlp.github.io/MedTator/?st=yes)

 ![MedTator Demo](https://raw.githubusercontent.com/wiki/OHNLP/MedTator/img/MedTator-demo-211221.gif)